dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 In Java and C#, it's common to hide all fields behind getters and setters (or properties in C#), even if the implementation just forwards to the field.
-That way, if you ever need to do more work in those members, you can without needing to touch the callsites.
+That way, if you ever need to do more work in those members, you can without needing to touch the call sites.
 This is because calling a getter method is different than accessing a field in Java, and accessing a property isn't binary-compatible with accessing a raw field in C#.